Faculty

 Charles Pompilius | MFA

-Charles Pompilius is a figurative painter whose paintings have been shown in exhibitions throughout the United States.
-He painted the official portraits of Governor Jennifer Granholm and U.S. Congressman Fred Upton.
+Charles Pompilius’ current work explores the origins and uniqueness of Western culture.
+He also paints portraits on commission, and has painted the official portraits of Governor Jennifer Granholm and U.S. Congressman Fred Upton, among other Michigan dignitaries.
 He holds a Bachelor of Fine Arts degree from Central Michigan University as well as a Master of Fine Arts degree from the University of Iowa.
-In 1984, he attended the Skowhegan School of Painting and Sculpture on scholarship.
 Pompilius has taught painting at Wayne State University, College for Creative Studies, and Edinboro University.
 He is the recipient of a Pollack-Krasner Award as well as the Michigan Council for the Arts Creative Artist Grant.
+Charles is also an avid plein air painter.

 David Prescott